Our Team

 - Email: edward.meinert@newcastle.ac.uk

 A strong advocate for early-career researchers, Professor Meinert supervises postdoctoral fellows, PhD students, master’s students, and undergraduate medical students.
 His mentees have secured roles at leading institutions and companies such as Imperial College London, AstraZeneca, KPMG, and PA Consulting, and have been awarded prestigious fellowships, academic honours, and distinctions.
-Many of his students have also published their research in top journals, often as first authors.
+Many of his students have published their research in top journals, often as first authors.
 In addition to his research supervision, he supports the academic and personal development of Year 1 and 2 medical students in his role as a pastoral tutor.